These Easy Seasoned Roasted Potatoes have big flavor thanks to the yummy combination of seasonings. Perfectly crispy and simple too!

 Ingredients

-• 4 medium gold or yellow potatoes, about 5 cups after chopping
+• 4 medium potatoes, about 5 cups after chopping

-• 2 tbsp olive oil, If your potatoes are pretty large you can add an extra tbsp of oil.
+• 2 tablespoons olive or avocado oil, if your potatoes are pretty large add an extra tbsp of oil

 Instructions